RetroPie/RetroPie-Docs/docs/PSP.md

 #### [**PSP COMPATIBILITY LIST**](https://docs.google.com/spreadsheets/d/1V-MEx1tOXqCcJL1fQzGh9xLHny-qL-PSWqvY7F80Y90/edit?usp=sharing) feel free to contribute!

 #### [PSP Compatibility List - Overclocked Pi 3B](https://docs.google.com/spreadsheets/d/1BXWzTOV2nHBMg--r4x80xH6A25w2NDbb1LQSY5rLRXs/edit?usp=sharing) feel free to contribute as well.
-This is mostly a selection of PSP games that were tested against an overclocked Raspberry Pi 3B.
+This is mostly a selection of PSP games that were tested against an overclocked Raspberry Pi 3B paired with the setting suggestions for PPSSPP in the Enhancement section below, having the CPU-Governor set to Force Performance, and using ISOs instead of CSOs to avoid wasting processing power on compression.
 Upsides of this list over the other are you'll have an easy list of games to look through that will without a doubt run well on your hardware if you are overclocking near or exceeding the provided overclock example and will also know not to bother with other games that will not run well.

 ## Controls